-NOTE: If you are using hosting or other third-party nameservers, the following needs to be done on the side of your hosting/DNS provider.
+NOTE: In case you are using hosting or other third-party nameservers, the settings need to be done on the side of your hosting/DNS provider.

-Please follow these instructions to map your domain with Classic Google Sites:
+Please follow these instructions to map your domain name with Classic Google Sites:

 Click on the Save All Changes button each time you need to save the record: